-In either case, when the team is deleted, the team parent and child accounts will still exist inside AccessAlly and inside your CRM.
+In either case, when the team is deleted, the team leader and all team member accounts will still exist inside AccessAlly and inside your CRM.
 However, they will have all the necessary revoke tags added to their account, and will be unable to access content on your membership site.

 This setup allows you to retain client records in your CRM.

-NOTE: Simply “deleting” a team leader account will NOT affect the child accounts.
-If you delete a team leader, whether in AccessAlly or your CRM, the child accounts will continue to exist with all former permissions.
+NOTE: Simply “deleting” a team leader account will NOT affect the team member accounts.
+If you delete a team leader, whether in AccessAlly or your CRM, the team members will continue to exist with all former permissions.

 Method 1: Manually Delete The Team Inside AccessAlly